liavst2/apps-challenge/README.md

 # Apps Recommendation System

-Filter applications and display on UI accroding to user's choice The challenge was done on centOS (linux).
+Filter applications and display on UI accroding to user's choice.

+The challenge was done on CentOS (linux).

-### Running the application localy
+### Running the application locally

 <b>Note that you'll need to install nodejs as a prerequisite step.</b>

-To run the application localy, execute the following command:
+To run the application locally, execute the following command:
 ```sh
 sh build.sh
 ```